nadrino/kotor-walkthrough/kotor/walkthrough/024_Taris.md

 - get credits + ask for more ->900c + bendac blaster
 - Equip carth and improve it at the safe house
 - Take Mission and Zaalbar
-- Banther Zaalbar and Mission before arriving at the clinic
+- Banther Zaalbar and Mission before arriving at the clinic (xbox)
   - Zaalbar looks fine to me.
 - Give the Serum
   - I have the serum to cure the Rakghoul disease.